 Beacons use basic technology; hence they can be compromised in various complex ways.
 Although most companies have developed strategies to protect their beacons against any attack, no one has found a comprehensive solution for beacon security.
-At MOKOSmart, we are developing a solution to fix that problem.
+People are developing a solution to fix that problem.

 Beacons are small-sized, embedded devices that transmit information in small quantities.
 They apply a radio frequency (RF) protocol using Bluetooth Low Energy (BLE) for the identification of proximity.
 When configured, beacons can use two beaconing protocol outlines, like Eddystone and iBeacon.